 Day-to-day life for many around the world has transformed in ways that none of us would have imagined a few months ago.
-Recuperation to the normal – physical presence and interaction will be gradual.
-While the world was steadily shifting from retail to online shopping, due to the current pandemic situation, retailers saw a spike in people finding online shopping more convenient.
+Recuperation to normal – physical presence and interaction will be gradual.
+While the world was steadily shifting from retail to online shopping, due to the current pandemic situation, retailers saw a spike in people finding online shopping more convenient as their consumer behavior changed.
 It is evident that the retailers will be feeling the impact of the coronavirus crisis subsequently to when the quarantine, lockdown and social distancing rules have ended.

 The current pandemic is likely to create permanent shifts in consumer behaviors and sentiments that the retailers need to begin preparing for.
 Eventually, new behaviors will emerge and become new habits.
 The shift in consumer’s mind, their preference and purchasing norms will transition the future of retail.
 To stay relevant, redefining and shifting gears from the old normal to future reality is essential.